This website uses modern construction techniques, which may not render correctly in your old browser.

 Australian Ibis

 The Australian Ibis is a large wading bird characterised by its long neck, distinctive black head, and curved, slender bill, commonly found in a variety of habitats across Australia.
-These animals were once known as the Sacred ibis, but are sadly now often referred to as a 'bin chicken', tip turkey or dumpster diver.
+In southern areas of Australia, these animals are sadly now often referred to as a 'bin chicken', tip turkey or dumpster diver.
 They tend to be opportunistic scavengers, and can often be spotted at rubbish tips and in city parks.

 Crimson Finch